f3-factory/F3com-data/databases/main.md

 ## Navigation and Pagination

 By default, a data mapper's `load()` method retrieves only the first record that matches the specified criteria.
-If you have more than one that meets the same condition as the first record loaded, you can use the `skip()` method for navigation:-
+If you have more than one that meets the same condition as the first record loaded, you can use the `skip()` method for navigation:

 ``` php
 $user=new DB\SQL\Mapper($db,'users');